 Sepsis is a serious condition that can progress from sepsis to severe sepsis and then to septic shock with the failure of one or more organs (multiorgan failure, MOF).
-Successful treatment requires intensive care unit (ICU) support.
+Successful treatment often requires intensive care unit (ICU) support.
 Although sepsis commonly occurs and is identified in hospitalised patients, it can also develop in non-hospitalised patients who may then present to the hospital accident and emergency department.
 It is more prevalent in newborns and infants and in the elderly.
 Patients at risk for sepsis include those with chronic or severe illness, who are immunocompromised, have invasive medical devices such as catheters, or trauma (including after serious surgery).

 Sepsis is a major health problem.
 Septicaemia may be fatal in up one in four cases in Australia.
 Comparable figures have been reported for other parts of the world, including Europe and South America.

 Normally a person's immune system targets specific threats and limits the response to the area that is infected.
+Healthy people can have a temporary bacteraemia after brushing their teeth, as a result of harmless mouth bacteria entering the bloodstream through tiny splits in the gums.
+These bacteria almost never cause infection and healthy people clear them easily from the bloodstream.
 With sepsis, a generalised inflammatory response is initiated by the body.
-This can cause a significant rise or fall in body temperature, increased heart and respiration rates, and a decrease in blood pressure.
+This can cause a significant rise or fall in body temperature (fever), increased heart (tachycardia) and respiration (tachypnoea) rates, and a decrease in blood pressure (hypotension).
 If not treated successfully, as noted above, sepsis can progress to severe sepsis and then to septic shock.
 As the condition progresses to severe sepsis, the amount of oxygen that is carried to tissues and organs decreases, blood clots can form in the capillaries, and fluids can leak from the blood into tissues.
 This leakage can cause fluid build-up in the lungs, thereby reducing respiratory function.

-Last Review Date: April 17, 2012
+Last Review Date: December 30, 2018